2.3. A more complex system: H\(_{2}\)O#

 In the previous example the geometry file was quite trivial since we had a single atom.
 Now we will need to set up the geometry for a slightly more complicated system: a water molecule.

 Define the geometry for a water molecule in the next cell, making sure to use the right syntax.
-Remember that you can use either Z-matrix or Cartesian format (one of the two will make your life easier!) and that information about the total charge of the system and spin multiplicity also need to be provided.
+Remember that you can use either Z-matrix or Cartesian format (one of the two will make your life easier!) and remember that information about the total charge of the system and spin multiplicity also need to be provided.
 It may be useful to refer to the dropdown menu in the previous section about atomic coordinates representation.

 h2o = psi4.geometry("""